ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch05.md

 broad ImageNet dataset.

-A dataset may be extremely small and unsuitable for supervised learningâ€"for example, if it contains only a handful of labeled examples per class.
+A dataset may be extremely small and unsuitable for supervised learning""for example, if it contains only a handful of labeled examples per class.
 If our classifier needs to operate in a context where the collection of additional labeled data is not feasible, we may also consider few-shot learning.